DanielBatesUK/cloudflare-api-dns-dynamic-ip/README.md

 - `DNSID="CLOUDFLARE-DNS-RECORD-ID-HERE"` Replace `CLOUDFLARE-DNS-RECORD-ID-HERE` with the DNS record 'id' you noted from the JSON response earlier (within quotes).

-Then change the rest of the _DNS record settings_ variables to match your requirements.
+Then finally change the _DNS record settings_ variables to match your requirements.
 In particular the 'NAME' variable.

 - `NAME="@"` should be set to the name of your record.
 For example `"@"` for host root, maybe `"www"`, or the name of your subdomain (in quotes).
 - `PROXIED="true"` must be set to either `"true"` or `"false"`; depending on your requirements (keep it in quotes as this is a string and not a boolean).